 4 people favorited this theater

 The Twin Aire Drive-In was opened on October 17, 1969 with William Smith in “Run Angel, Run” on its 600 car capacity ‘East’ screen & Dick Clark in “Killers Three” on the 500 car capacity ‘West’ screen.
 I think closed about 1985.
 It was located on Clinton Highway north of Knoxville on the left before you get to Powell.
-I am not sure of the address, but the last I heard there was a Wal-Mart Supercenter on the site.
+I heard there is now a Wal-Mart Supercenter on the site.

-The Twin Aire may have been the last theatre left in the Simpson chain by then.
-In the 70’s they owned the Riviera, the Capri, the River Breeze Drive-In, and the Chapman Highway Drive-In, all of which I think closed before the Twin Aire.
+The Twin Aire Drive-In may have been the last theatre left in the Simpson chain by then.
+In the 1970’s they owned the Riviera Theatre, the Capri Theatre, the River Breeze Drive-In, and the Chapman Highway Drive-In, all of which I think closed before the Twin Aire Drive-In.

 Just login to your account and subscribe to this theater